Model-based resonance tracking of linear systems: Complex state-space model

-Further, the optimal control and optimal estimation problems for the CSS system are directly connected to the one for the LTI system.
-Assume an observable LTI system~(\ref{eq:lti_model_state}-\ref{eq:lti_model_output}) and consider the state observer design problem with initial state estimate $\hat{x}_0 = E [x_0]$ and variance $P_{x,0} = E[(x_0 - \hat{x}_0)^T (x_0 - \hat{x}_0)]$.
-The trajectory of the optimal state estimate $\hat{x}_{k|k}$ and the covariance matrix $P_{x,k|k}$ are given by the Kalman filter equations.
-For the CSS model, the optimal state observer with initial conditions $\hat{z}_0 = E [z_0]$ and $P_{z,0} = E[(z_0 - \hat{z}_0)^H (z_0 - \hat{z}_0)] = P_{x,0}$, is a Kalman filter with $P_{z,k|k} = P_{x,k|k}$ independent of the applied $\omega_i, \, i = 0, \dotsc, k$.
-The previous statement is based on the fact that the properness and normality of complex random variable is retained under affine transformations \cite{Neeser1993}.
-Moreover, for the proper random variable $z_k$, the random variable $z_k e^{-j \omega_k}$ has the same first and second order statistical properties \cite{Picinbono1995}.
-Therefore, the state estimate will be distributed $\mathcal{CN}(\hat{z}_{k|k}, \, P_{k|k})$, for linear observer design.
-For the sake of completeness, we write the Kalman filter equations for the CSS model as commonly given into a prediction and a correction step
+Furthermore, the optimal control and optimal estimation problems for (\ref{eq:linear_complex_state}-\ref{eq:linear_complex_output}) and the LTV system are directly connected.
+Assume an observable system (\ref{eq:ltv_state}-\ref{eq:ltv_output}), and consider the optimal state observer design problem with an initial state estimate $\hat{x}_0 = E [x_0]$ and variance $P_{x,0} = E[(x_0 - \hat{x}_0)^T (x_0 - \hat{x}_0)]$, where $E[ \cdot ]$ denotes the expected value.
+The trajectory of the optimal state estimates and the covariance matrix, $P_{x,k+1|k}$, are given by the Kalman filter equations.
+Specifically, $P_{x,k+1|k}$ follows the Riccati equation

-where $\hat{z}_{k|k-1}$ and $\hat{z}_{k|k}$ are the state estimates given the previous and the current measurement respectively.
-We use the same convention for $P_{z,k|k-1}$ and $P_{z,k|k}$.
-Since the variance updates~(\ref{eq:kalman_pred_var}) and (\ref{eq:kalman_corr_var}) are identical for the two system, given $P_{z,0} = P_{x,0}$, the trajectories of $P_x$ and $P_z$ are identical and independent of $\omega_k$.
-The optimality of the previous filter, in terms of being unbiased and minimum variance, has been shown for linear time-varying complex system with proper noise \cite[remark 6]{Dini2012}.
-Moreover, the fact that $P_{x,k|k} = P_{z,k|k}$ implies that the variance will approach the same steady state value $P_\infty$.
-The same results can be extended to the linear-quadratic-regulator (LQR) problem, for more details see Appendix~\ref{app:optimalLQR}.

-For constant $\omega_k$ (thus the CSS is an LTI), the frequency response $G(e^{j \omega_\beta})$ of the CSS system is identical to the one of the LTI shifted in the frequency axis by $\omega_k$: